moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 I know this document is supposed to be about my accomplishments but I think it is important to note the people that contributed to the success of the above mentioned activities.
 The MAE staff has been superb in their support and help, especially with the MAE Design Studio work.
-My TAs for the first year were excellent.
+In particular Felicia Smith, Dave Richardson, Loan-Anh Nguyen, Rob Kamisky, and Jacob Kitada played important roles.
+My TAs for the first year were excellent: Matthew Lefort and Farhad Ghadamli.
 I couldn't have done any of the extra classroom innovations without their help and great ideas.
 I've had two excellent undergraduate assistants:
-Brennan Someting and Vivian Tran.
-My external colleagues.
+Vivian Tran and Braden Tinucci.